Field Services Division

 - Beat Four is Ventura's east end from Victoria Avenue to the eastern city limits around Wells Road.

-A Watch Commander is also available to the public for questions and concerns 24 hours a day and can be reached directly at 805.339.4416.
+Patrol Watch Commander Each Patrol Team is supervised by a Watch Commander who serves as either the daytime, weeknight, or weekend Patrol Watch Commander.
+A Watch Commander is also available to the public for questions and concerns 24 hours a day and can be reached directly at 805-339-4416.

-Our Public Affairs and Communications Unit is responsible for much of the department’s outreach and marketing efforts including website management, department initiatives and programs, social and digital media, media relations, citywide civic engagement coordination, and the design and development of documents, articles, brochures, and other department outreach and marketing tools.
-If you have any questions about the Unit please contact 805.339.4317.
+Public Affairs/Communications Our Public Affairs and Communications Unit is responsible for much of the department’s outreach and marketing efforts including website management, department initiatives and programs, social and digital media, media relations, citywide civic engagement coordination, and the design and development of documents, articles, brochures, and other department outreach and marketing tools.
+If you have any questions about the Unit please contact 805-339-4317.

 The SRO program is a partnership between the Ventura Police Department and the Ventura Unified School District.
 Officers are assigned full time to Ventura, Buena, Pacific and Foothill High Schools and also work with staff, students, and personnel from the District's middle and elementary schools.
 They provide security, zero tolerance enforcement, drug suppression, education, and intervention as well as serving as mentors in guiding the youth of our city.